 Multiple ways to get Substring of a string in Python|Slicing example

-This tutorial explains finding the substring(slice) of a given string.
+This tutorial explains how to find substrings or slices of a given string.

-Substring or slicing is a part of a main string with a given index.
+Substring or slicing involves extracting a part of the main string based on given start and end indices.

-Let’s understand how string is stored with an index
+Let’s understand how strings are stored with index

 +---+---+---+---+---+---+